A Unified Learning-based Optimization Framework for 0-1 Mixed Problems in Wireless Networks: Introduction

 Meanwhile, the works in \cite{walid1,walid2,walid3,DRL,ref17,ref20,RL_02} adopt ML solutions for solving 0-1 mixed optimization problems in various wireless scenarios.
 In general, ML techniques are used in two ways to solve these problems: using neural networks to map inputs (problem parameters) and outputs (solutions), or employing reinforcement learning (RL) to explore solution space.
 In \cite{walid1}, the authors employ an RL-based curriculum learning framework, which incrementally identifies hierarchical belief structures and refines semantic event descriptions to optimize task execution efficiency, communication costs, and belief utilization.
 The authors in \cite{walid2} use an ML solution by introducing a federated echo state network to predict the locations and orientations of virtual reality (VR) users in a distributed manner, optimizing the user-base station association to minimize breaks in presence events in wireless networks.
-The work of \cite{walid3} utilizes a neural combinatorial deep reinforcement learning (NCRL) framework, combined with convex optimization and long short-term memory-based state representation methodologies, to jointly optimize UAV trajectory and scheduling strategies within wireless networks.
+The work of \cite{walid3} uses a neural combinatorial deep reinforcement learning (NCRL) framework to optimize strategies in wireless networks.
+Their approach combines convex optimization with a state representation based on long short-term memory (LSTM).
+The goal is to jointly optimize the trajectory and scheduling for UAVs.
 The works in \cite{DRL} and \cite{ref17} introduce deep learning (DL)-based frameworks for optimization in wireless networks.
 In \cite{DRL}, binary offloading decisions are separated from resource allocation tasks, using a DNN-based module for the binary decisions and an optimization-based module for resource allocation.
 Similarly, the work in \cite{ref17} proposes to approximate solutions for non-convex constrained optimization problems, using binarization and a primal-dual training method.
 The authors in \cite{ref20} integrate imitation learning with the B\&B algorithm to optimize pruning policies, achieving near-optimal performance.
 In \cite{RL_02}, the authors employ RL in a game-theoretic framework to optimize energy efficiency through iterative updates of user association and resource scheduling strategies.
 In summary, DNN-based methods like those in \cite{walid1,walid2,walid3,DRL,ref17,ref20,RL_02} are useful for generating fast approximate solutions with low computational intensity.
 However, the quality of the DNN output depends on the robustness of the dataset and the effectiveness of the training process.
 RL-based methods can search the solution space based on historical data, however, they can be inefficient for problems with large solution spaces, particularly in the context of large-scale wireless network.